-- " This section moves from a focus on what to look for and begins to add how to actively listen, identify, and respond.
-We will focus on identifying and eliciting the hints we outlined in the last section. - Active and intentional listening for warning signs and using skilled questions are key to our role of identifying if a victim is at risk.
-It is especially important to use active listening and to match the victim in their style and manner of communication when someone has experienced a traumatic event, like a violent crime.
-There can be many barriers to reporting a crime for some individuals, groups, and communities, such as minority, immigrant, Native, and LGBTQ2S communities. - " We will outline what to listen for, how to ask skilled questions, and how to respond so as to potentially interrupt a path toward suicidal behaviors.
+- " This section moves from a focus on what to look for and begins to add how to actively listen, identify, and respond. - Active and intentional listening for warning signs and using skilled questions are key to our role of identifying if a victim is at risk.
+It is especially important to use active listening and to match the victim in their style and manner of communication when someone has experienced a traumatic experience, like a violent crime.
+There can be many barriers to reporting a crime for some individuals, groups, and communities, such as minority, immigrant, Native, and lesbian, gay, bisexual, transgender, transsexual, queer, questioning, and two-spirit (LGBTQ2S) communities.
+We will outline what to listen for, how to ask skilled questions, and how to respond so as to potentially interrupt a path toward suicidal behaviors.